EsbenNedergaard/quarkus-rest-playground/README.md

 # Using POST instead of PUT for the deposit/transfer methods

 We use POST instead of PUT as this is only a partial update and not a FULL-UPDATE of the resource.

+# Mockito should be used for better/cleaner testing

+Decided not to bother using mocking framework such as Mockito due to it taking some time to get up and running.
+So creating test data through calls to REST ATM which is not ideal.